KodrAus/cargo-nuget/tests/README.md

 This directory contains an example project using a Rust library packed by `cargo-nuget` and consumed in C#.
-It's structed as follows:
+It's structured as follows:

 ```
 .